 • computer assisted sound composition and sound design

-– multi-disciplinary research Through the collaboration with the other laboratories of the center, new systems of generation and control can be developed, which can be interfaced with movement sensors, EEG signals (encephalogram), robotic constructions etc.;
+• through the collaboration with the other laboratories of the center, new systems of sound-light generation and control can be developed, which can be interfaced with movement sensors, EEG signals (encephalogram), robotic constructions etc.

-– the development of new technological processes, either software or hardware, which would support the experimental and artistic activities;
+• the development of new technological processes, either software or hardware, to support the experimental and artistic activities